Drumsticks1/TS3-LogDataViewer/README.md

 ## Installation
 As the file name already implies, the install instructions can be found in the file "Install Instructions".<br />
 For now there are only installation instructions available for Linux.<br />
-Experienced Users should still be able to set it up on Windows by following the Linux steps (I can't provide support for Mac as I didn't yet work with it, but this may change in the future).
+Experienced Users should still be able to set it up on Windows by following the Linux steps (I can't provide support for Mac as I didn't yet work with it, but this may change in the future).<br /><br/>
+NOTE: Compiled files for Linux and Windows can be downloaded via the release tab on Github since v1.3.0 (TS3_EnhancedClientList.gz for Linux and TS3_EnhancedClientList.exe.gz for Windows).

 ### Dependencies
 All dependencies are covered in the install instructions.<br />